What a great way to kick off the school year with back to school traditions the whole family will remember, enjoy, and look forward to each year!

 If your child has a favorite book or a story with their name in the title, it is a terrific signable gift.
 You don’t have to limit it to a book, either.
 Choose a canvas, stuffed animal, a photo frame, wooden or ceramic numbers of their graduation year, or another item key people can sign along the way.

 Use the book idea for inspiration.
 Choose an item that’s meaningful to your child, and ask teachers and loved ones to autograph it.
 Put the item in a safe hiding spot to give to them when they complete their schooling.

 There are tons of ways to save on school gear, but still enjoy the tradition of the annual back-to-school shopping trip.
 Kids love the opportunity to pick out their own clothes and select their supplies for school.
 If your school has specific a uniform or dress code, let your kids add personal flair by picking out an accessory they’re excited about.

-Another trick to saving is to buy all the basics on your own (order the uniforms, buy pencils, notebooks and supplies) and then let your kids share the responsibility on one special trip to the store.
+Another trick to saving is to buy all the basics on your own (order the uniforms, buy pencils, notebooks, and supplies) and then let your kids share the responsibility with one special trip to the store.
 During this trip, let them plan what they’re looking for and what they need to add the finishing touches to their supply list.

 5. Give a Learning Tool

 If you like to start the year off with a meaningful gift, give a learning tool to help your child throughout their school years.
 Books, calculators, and other “learning presents” are great gifts and are far more useful than adding more “stuff” to their room.
 Art supplies are also valued and help foster creativity.